-James Reid of Edmond, a 10-time Oklahoma Golf Association champion and significant figure in the Oklahoma Golf community, passed away Monday after a long battle with pancreatic cancer.
+James Reid of Edmond, an 11-time Oklahoma Golf Association champion and significant figure in the Oklahoma Golf community, passed away Monday after a long battle with pancreatic cancer.

 Reid was a long-time member of the Oklahoma City Golf Commission and also ran Golf Inc. in Oklahoma City, which raised money for scholarships for young golfers through a series of amateur events.

 A lawyer who competed in top amateur events throughout the country, Reid was known for having a mastery of chipping and putting and accurate driving and iron play.

 He won the OGA Four-Ball Championship with Mike Hughett in 2000, 2004 and 2006 and the two remained friends through the years, with Hughett visiting Reid recently.

 “He was 100 percent convinced he had the cancer beat, but took a turn for the worse last fall,” Hughett said.
 “I was excited for him, but unfortunately with cancer it can be gone one day and then come back relentlessly the next.
 He was helpful to me in my son’s battle with brain cancer. “

 Former Oklahoma City mayor Mick Cornett, who appointed Reid to the golf commission, said he appreciated his work on behalf of the courses and the golfers in OKC.

 “James was also a really good player and you could see when you watched him play why he could take his game to any course in the country,” Cornett said.
 “His ball went perfectly straight and had a really good short game.
 He was not a long hitter and had and one of the slower club head speeds of any of the top players in the state, but he could hit it straight.”